 The magnitude of the rise of social media can be easily demonstrated if we consider two of the major companies involved.
-Twitter, the global messaging platform, witnessed an increase in user numbers from approximately 30 million in 2010 to over 336 million in 2018 (Statista, 2018a).
-Facebook, the social network company, experienced an increase in users from approximately 100 million in 2008 to over 2.19 billion in 2018 (Statista, 2018b).
+Twitter, the global messaging platform, had approximately 397 million active users as of July 2021 (Statista, 2021), whereas, Facebook, the social network company had approximately 2.8 billion active users as of July 2021 (Statista, 2021).

 Of course, many organisations also recognise the benefits of social media and use it as a marketing tool, to provide essential information to stakeholders or to improve customer relationships through real-time engagement.